bewlay/more-naval-ai/mnai_changelog.md

 * Display turns until difficulty change (if increasing and/or flexible difficulty is on; BUG option to disable it)
 * Don't show enemy unit warning for lair guardians
 * Don't ask to declare war against the real owner when attacking a hidden nationality unit
-* Added some pregiously unused pedia text
+* Added some previously unused pedia text
 * Misc. minor text improvements (Thanks to Dominus the Mentat@civfanatics)

 ### Bugfixes